Abzzt/adl/README.md

 The dataset used in this project is the [NIH Chest X-ray Dataset of 14 Common Thorax Disease Categories](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345).
 To download the dataset, please run the ./src/download_data.py file.
 You will need about 42GB of space to download the entire dataset.

 ## Run the Models
-The notebooks used to run the models, as well as the definitions themselves are located in the /notebooks/ directory.
+The notebooks used to run the models, as well as the definitions themselves are located in the ./notebooks directory.
 The notebooks are split by the different models and are named as such:
-AlexNet.ipynb contains our implementation of the state-of-the-art AlexNet model AlexNet_variation.ipynb contains our implementation of our custom AlexNet model
+AlexNet.ipynb contains our implementation of the AlexNet model AlexNet_variation.ipynb contains our implementation of our custom AlexNet model

 All the notebooks contain both training and evaluation sections and parameters for each model can be adjusted within the notebooks themselves.